I just designed this table. Please critique.

 Yes, because you just made one.
 You, however, attributed the comparison to me, which is both unwarranted and intellectually dishonest.

-I, by contrast, simply criticized the lack of basic effort he put into researching them until you suggested that, leading me to point out that it isn't much of a defense.
+And yet the one who suggested that he might not have realized that was you: I, by contrast, simply criticized the lack of basic effort he put into researching them until you suggested that, leading me to point out that it isn't much of a defense.

 It wasn't my assumption.
 See above.